 You can see your Dataset by clicking on Open in the Preview Panel.
 Mammoth creates a first View of the Dataset by default.

-If rules in the Data Pipeline have modified your data, you can see the original Dataset by creating a new View.
 If the View has rules, you can see the original data in the Dataset from the Original Dataset option present at the top of the Data Pipeline or by simply creating a new View.

 Adding or replacing data¶